-10 Top-Rated Tourist Attractions on the Gold Coast, Australia
+12 Top-Rated Tourist Attractions on the Gold Coast, Australia

-1 Surfers Paradise Beach
+1. Surfers Paradise Beach

-Bargain hunters flock here Wednesday, Friday, and Sunday nights to the Surfers Paradise Beachfront Markets with more than a hundred stalls selling everything from fashion, photographs, and art to souvenirs and jewelry.
+Bargain hunters flock here Wednesday, Friday, and Sunday nights to the Surfers Paradise Beachfront Markets with more than a hundred stalls, selling everything from fashion, photographs, and art to souvenirs and jewelry.

 Location: The Esplanade, Surfer's Paradise

-2 SkyPoint, Surfer's Paradise
+2. SkyPoint, Surfer's Paradise

-Those seeking a little more adventure can opt for the SkyPoint Climb, where thrill seekers clamber upon a 270 m platform perched above the city.
+Those seeking a little more adventure can opt for the SkyPoint Climb, where thrill seekers clamber upon a 270-meter-high platform perched above the city.
 It's an exciting way to appreciate the lay of the land.
-The pricier SkyPoint Climb includes entry to the observation deck where visitors can relax at the café and browse the informative exhibits to help plan their stay.
-Morning, day, and twilight climbs are offered.
+The pricier SkyPoint Climb includes entry to the observation deck, where you can relax at the café and browse the informative exhibits to help plan your stay.
+Morning, day, and twilight climbs are available.

-3 Currumbin Wildlife Sanctuary
+3. Currumbin Wildlife Sanctuary

 Other highlights include the free-flight bird show, a Tarzan-worthy Adventure Park High Ropes Course, Segway tours, and a little train that will delight toddlers.
-In addition to all the feathered residents, visitors can commune with kangaroos, cuddle koalas, and keep their distance from the resident crocodiles.
+In addition to all the feathered residents, you can commune with kangaroos, cuddle koalas, and keep your distance from the resident crocodiles.
 All proceeds support the animals.

-Address: 28 Tomewin St, Currumbin
+Address: 28 Tomewin Street, Currumbin

-6 Sea World
+5. Sea World

 Address: Seaworld Drive, Main Beach

 Dreamworld is one of the Gold Coast's favorite theme parks — with an Aussie twist.
-In addition to a thrilling lineup of roller coasters, live shows, and movie characters, the park hosts more than 500 native Australian animals with kangaroo feeding and koala cuddling, a Dreamworld aboriginal corroboree, and every toddler's favorite — Wiggles World.
+In addition to a thrilling lineup of roller coasters, live shows, and movie characters, the park hosts many native Australian animals and offers close-up experiences with crocodiles, tree kangaroos, and dingos.
+You can even sign up for a sunset safari and come face to face with endangered big cats at Tiger Island.
+Other highlights at this popular park include a virtual reality aboriginal corroboree experience with storytelling, song, and dance, and every toddler's favorite — Wiggles World.

 Address: Dreamworld Parkway, Coomera

-8 Warner Bros Movie World
+9. Warner Bros Movie World

 Address: Pacific Motorway, Gold Coast

-9 Lamington National Park
+10. Lamington National Park

 About an hour drive from Surfers Paradise, World Heritage-listed Lamington National Park is renowned for its beautiful rainforest scenery, many waterfalls, and quirky wildlife.
-The park lies in the lush hills of the Border Ranges; remnants of an ancient volcano, where the Lamington Plateau plunges into dramatic cliffs and gorges.
+The park lies in the lush hills of the Border Ranges, remnants of an ancient volcano, where the Lamington Plateau plunges into dramatic cliffs and gorges.

-10 Springbrook National Park
+11. Springbrook National Park

 Not far from the busy beach strip, Springbrook National Park offers a tranquil escape in World Heritage-listed wilderness.
 Soaring rock faces, rainforests, waterfalls, and the gorges of the McPherson Range dominate the park.
-A popular attraction is Natural Arch Bridge where a waterfall plunges into a cave (home to a colony of glow worms) and through a natural basalt arch.
+A popular attraction is Natural Arch Bridge, where a waterfall plunges into a cave (home to a colony of glow worms) and through a natural basalt arch.